 I’m sorry for any of my Vegan or Vegetarian friends out there.
-A story about the bar with cold beer and killing chickens in Phong nha isn’t forgotten easily.
-This isn’t the most pleasant story either, but it is one of the more random ways you can find a meal in Vietnam.
+This is not a story for the faint of heart.
+Any visit to the bar with cold beer and killing chickens in Phong Nha isn’t forgotten easily.
+This is one of the more random ways you can find a meal in Vietnam.

 Killing chickens in Phong Nha